 |Robo-Advisor||Financial Advisor||Android App Rating||iOS App Rating|

 Founded in 1946, Fidelity Investments is based in Boston.
-With $3.3 trillion assets under management as of June 2020, Fidelity is one of the largest asset managers in the world.
+With nearly $4.3 trillion in assets under management as of March 2022, Fidelity is one of the largest asset managers in the world.

 - Health Savings Account (HSA)

 “Fidelity is a brilliantly-run company,” Clark says.
 “They have this ability to cut through the clutter and offer certain things that are clearly better than other people.

 “The 2% credit card is a perfect example.
 And the other thing they do is the Fidelity Zero funds where you pay no commission, no ongoing expenses.
 And they use these things as magnets to pull people into the organization because a lot of stuff at Fidelity is not cheap.
 It’s a really, really, smart strategy.”

 If you’re simply looking for the strongest overall investment company, it’s hard to beat Fidelity.
 Even compared to Vanguard and Schwab, Fidelity may be the best overall.

 Here are some examples of the types of investors whom Fidelity serves especially well:

 - Beginners.
 In my opinion, Fidelity’s investor education is the best in the industry.
 Combine that with free trades, no minimums and strong execution on trades, and Fidelity does a good job of putting newbies in a position to succeed.